Iejima

 Iejima (伊江島, Iejima), previously romanized in English as Ie Shima, is an island in Okinawa Prefecture, Japan, lying a few kilometers off the Motobu Peninsula on Okinawa Island.
 The island measures 20 km in circumference and covers 23 km2.
 As of December 2012 the island had a population of 4,610.
 Ie Village, which covers the entire island, has a ferry connection with the town of Motobu on Okinawa Island.

 Iejima is generally flat.
-The most notable geographic feature is a peak called Mount Gusuku (or "Tatchuu" in Kunigami) at a height of 172 meters.
+The most notable geographic feature is a peak called Mount Gusuku (Kunigami:Tatchuu) at a height of 172 meters.
 The mountain resembles a volcano but is actually an erosion artifact.
 Alternately called "Peanut Island," for its general shape and peanut crop, or "Flower Island," for its abundant flora and more sizeable crop, Iejima draws tourists by ferry, especially during late April when the Ie Lily Festival begins.
-The Youth Excursion Village accommodates campers for 400 yen a person and includes access to a good beach.
-The YYY Resort and Hotel located just east of the ferry port is available for those who do not wish to camp.

 World War II

-American troops from the 77th infantry division landed on Iejima in April 1945 as part of the Battle of Okinawa and there was heavy fighting from April 16 until the island was secured on April 21.
+American troops from the 77th Infantry Division landed on Iejima in April 1945 as part of the Battle of Okinawa and there was heavy fighting from April 16 until the island was secured on April 21.
 U.S. journalist Ernie Pyle was killed during the battle.
 There is a monument dedicated to his memory on the southern part of the island.
 Every year on the weekend closest to his April 18 death there is a memorial service.

 Iejima, which was developed in conjunction with US bases on Okinawa, became a naval advance base.
 Its three airstrips were under Army control, but were used by Naval Air Transport Service.
-The naval base included 16,700 square feet of general storage and space, 7,475 cubic feet of cold storage space, and 4,500 square feet of open storage.
+The naval base included 16,700 square feet of general storage and space, 7,475 cubic feet of cold storage space and 4,500 square feet of open storage.
 In addition to 700 lineal feet of wharfage, there were repair shops covering 5,500 square feet; hospital, 2,400 square feet; and quarters, 67,692 square feet.

 Iejima, then called Ie Shima by US military and media, was the major starting point for the Surrender of Japan.
 It was the home of the 413th Fighter Group which comprised the 1st, 21st and 34th Fighter Squadrons, the 345th Bombardment Group, consisting of the 498th, 499th, 500th and 501st Squadrons, along with the 548th and 549th Night Fighter Squadrons of the 7th Fighter Command.
 All three groups were stationed there toward the end of the war.